ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

-   After the configuration of the ODU2 cross-connection in node S3, PNC1 also configures the \[ETH -> (ODU)] and \[(ODU2) -> ETH] adaptation functions, within node S3, as shown in {{epl-description}}.
+   After the configuration of the ODU2 cross-connection in node S3, PNC1 also configures the \[ETH -> (ODU)] and \[(ODU2) -> ETH] adaptation functions, within node S3, as shown in {{evpl-description}}.

    Since the R1-S3 access link is a multi-function access link, PNC1 also configures the 10GE link before this step.